minio/docs/source/administration/server-side-encryption/server-side-encryption-sse-kms.rst

    :width: 100%

    * - ``KES_CLIENT_KEY``
-     - The private key for an :minio-git:`identity
-       <kes/wiki/Configuration#policy-configuration>` on the KES server.
+     - The private key for an :kes-docs:`identity <concepts/#authorization>` on the KES server.
-       The identity must grant access to at minimum the ``/v1/create``, ``/v1/generate``, and ``/v1/list`` :minio-git:`API endpoints
+       The identity must grant access to at minimum the ``/v1/create``, ``/v1/generate``, and ``/v1/list`` :kes-docs:`API endpoints <concepts/server-api/>`.
-       <kes/wiki/Server-API#api-overview>`.
-This step uses the root
-       identity for the MinIO ``play`` KES sandbox, which provides access to all operations on the KES server.
+       This step uses the ``root`` identity for the MinIO ``play`` KES sandbox, which provides access to all operations on the KES server.

    * - ``KES_CLIENT_CERT``
-     - The corresponding certificate for the :minio-git:`identity
-       <kes/wiki/Configuration#policy-configuration>` on the KES server.
+     - The corresponding certificate for the :kes-docs:`identity <concepts/#authorization>` on the KES server.
-       This step uses the root identity for the MinIO ``play`` KES sandbox, which provides access to all operations on the KES server.
+       This step uses the ``root`` identity for the MinIO ``play`` KES sandbox, which provides access to all operations on the KES server.

-Issue the following command to create a new |EK| through KES.
+The following command creates a new |EK| through KES.

 .. code-block:: shell
    :class: copyable

    kes key create my-minio-sse-kms-key

 This tutorial uses the example ``my-minio-sse-kms-key`` name for ease of reference.
 Specify a unique key name to prevent collision with existing keys.

 2) Configure MinIO for SSE-KMS Object Encryption
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~